 An atrial septal defect is an abnormality that can increase the risk of a stroke.
-If you have heart disease or have an atrial septal defect, talk to Dr. Hesham Fakhri at the Vein, Heart and Vascular Institute in Tampa or Wesley Chapel, Florida.
+If you have heart disease or have an atrial septal defect, talk to Dr. Hesham Fakhri at the Vein, Heart and Vascular Institute in Tampa, Sun City, or Wesley Chapel, Florida.
 Dr. Fakhri can provide stroke prevention tips and more information on how to manage your lifestyle when you’re at risk.
 Book an appointment online, or call Dr. Fakhri’s practice today.

 Anyone can suffer a stroke, but some people are more prone to having a stroke than others.

 Adults between the ages of 18 and 55 years with congenital heart disease are up to 12 times greater risk of a stroke.
 Older adults between the ages of 55 and 64 years of age with congenital heart disease have up to four times higher risk of having a stroke than the general population.

 Maintaining a healthy lifestyle is one of the best ways to avoid a stroke.
 You can take steps to lower your blood pressure, lose weight, exercise at least five days a week, drink in moderation, and quit smoking.
 Getting treatment for diabetes to keep blood sugar levels in check might also prevent a stroke.